 Kansas Fish Consumption Advisories for 2025

-The Kansas Department of Health and Environment (KDHE) and the Kansas Department of Wildlife and Parks (KDWP) (collectively, “Kansas”) is issuing fish consumption advisories for 2025.
+TOPEKA, Kan. – The Kansas Department of Health and Environment (“KDHE”) and the Kansas Department of Wildlife and Parks (“KDWP”) (collectively, “Kansas”) is issuing fish consumption advisories for 2025.
 The following advisories identify types of fish, or other aquatic species, that should be eaten in limited quantities or, in some cases, avoided altogether because of contamination.
 General advice and internet resources are provided to aid the public in making informed decisions regarding the benefits and risks associated with eating locally caught fish from Kansas waters.

 Definitions/Servings: